 The process of probate, although required, can delay the distribution of assets.
 Typically, a probate case in the Denver metro area completes in a span of 7 to 9 months.
 The process is as follows:

-- The court appoints the named executor and issues letters of administration to allow the executor or personal representative to administer the estate and conduct whatever is necessary to settle all financial affairs and distribute the assets.
+- The court appoints the personal representative and issues letters of administration or testamentary to allow the personal representative to administer the estate and conduct whatever is necessary to settle all financial affairs and distribute the assets.

-- The executor has 6 months to file an inventory of the assets, compile the creditors, and inform the creditors of their debtor’s death.
+- The personal representative has deadlines to file an inventory of the assets, compile the creditors, and inform the creditors of their debtor’s death.
 The creditors have a statutory time period to make their claim.

-- The value of the estate is determined and estate taxes are paid.
+- The personal representative determines the value of the estate and pays taxes as needed.

-- The executor pays all the claims made by the creditors.
+- The executor pays all viable claims made by creditors.
 All other issues or contests will also be resolved at this point.

 - When everything is settled, the assets will be distributed to the named beneficiaries.

 By now, it is surely evident to you that the probate disputes and the process can be very complex and overwhelming.
-This is especially true for the executor who takes charge of administering the estate, settling the deceased’s debts, and distributing the assets.
-Especially when involving sudden deaths, the executor may not know what to do and how to begin.
+This is especially true for the personal representative who takes charge of administering the estate, settling the decedent’s debts, and distributing the assets.
+Especially when involving sudden deaths, the personal representative may not know what to do and how to begin.

 This is where a probate lawyer in Denver can help.
-They can make the process much more seamless and manageable for the executor, helping them make wise decisions and properly administer the estate.
+They can make the process much more seamless and manageable for the personal representative, helping them make wise decisions and properly administer the estate.
+Additionally, in Colorado, a personal representative’s reasonable costs related to administering the estate are usually recoverable from the estate, so hiring a lawyer may not cost the personal representative anything.
 A lawyer can assist in the following actions:

 - Ancillary proceedings